usnistgov/trojai-example/README.md

 ## The TrojaiMitigation Class

 All mitigations are expected to be subclasses of the TrojaiMitigation class, which returns a TrojAIMitigatedModel.
 The expected interface is explained below.
+You can develop with the TrojAIMitigation class by pip installing the `trojai-mitigation-round-framework` folder, which contains the base class (`trojai-mitigation-round-framework/trojai_mitigation_round/mitigations/mitigation.py`)

 ```python
 from trojai_mitigation_round.mitigations.mitigation_base import TrojAIMitigation, TrojAIMitigatedModel